paldhous/ucb/2018/data-bootcamp/md/datasets.md

 Data on immunization in kindergartens from the [California Department of Public Health](http://www.shotsforschool.org/k-12/reporting-data/).

-`shots_kindergartens.csv` Data for each school, from the 2001-02 school year, to the 2015-16 school year, with the following variables:
+`shots_kindergartens.csv` Data for each school, from the 2001-02 school year to the 2015-16 school year, with the following variables:
  - `district` School district.
  - `sch_code` Unique identifying code for each school.
  - `county`